 How graduate recruiters use video interviews

 Whether you are completely at ease in front of a lens or are filled with dread at the thought of talking into a camera, you may have to embrace technology in your interviews at an early stage in your graduate job hunt.
 Video interviewing is no longer a niche tool used by a few employers; it is an increasingly common part of the recruitment process.
-A recent Institute of Student Employers survey (formerly the Association of Graduate Recruiters) of its members revealed that 49% use video interviews as part of its recruitment processes and just 39% use telephone interviews.
+The 2018 Institute of Student Employers annual survey of its members revealed that 49% use video interviews as part of its recruitment processes and just 39% use telephone interviews.